mlab-upenn/f1tenthpublic/README.md

 The 3dPrints folder contains optional parts for zed camera.

+If the FOCBOX cannot fit under the small power board, you can use only 3 standoffs to mount the power board.

 ## Power-board-v2.0
 Old power board design source files.
 Obsolete.
 Designed in Altium Designer.

+## Change log
+v3:
+Updated power board.
+Removed teensy and lithium battery charging module because no one would run the car while charging the battery.
+Updated chassis to match the smaller power board.